Babelvis/ansible-library-demo/readme.md

 ### Continue with arguments

-Our module can work with a username/password or a token.
+Our module can work with an username/password or with a token.
 There are more arguments that should or shouldn't be used in combination.

 - if we use an username we need a password
-- we need or username(/password) or token
+- we need or username/password or token
-- we can't user username(/password) and token together
+- we can't user username/password and token together
 - if we use the get command we need a character
 - if we use the set command we need a character and number